A Nightmare on Elm Street 4: The Dream Master: Development

 Shaye felt that Craven's idea did not have the impact the producers were looking for.
 Craven and his writing partner Bruce Wagner were later contacted about doing rewrites for the script, but turned down the offer as Craven felt that they should have been approached as artists of the original material.
 Brian Helgeland was at New Line Cinema around Christmas 1987 about a script named Highway to Hell, a pitch that was turned down by them and would not be realized until 1992; the company was desperate to get Nightmare 4 going as they lacked both a script and a director for the film at the time.
 Mike De Luca begged Helgeland to have a try at it and come up with a script within two weeks; he went to his parents' house and finished the script within nine days, sending it to New Line with FedEx.
 Helgeland's script was a rewrite of William Kotzwinkle's original script.
-Ken and Jim Wheat, under the pseudonym Scott Pierce, were brought in next for further polishes; the Writers Guild of America credited the shooting script to Hedgeland and the Wheat brothers, with Kotzwinkle and Hedgeland receiving story credit.
+Ken and Jim Wheat, under the pseudonym Scott Pierce, were brought in next for further polishes; the Writers Guild of America credited the shooting script to Helgeland and the Wheat brothers, with Kotzwinkle and Hedgeland receiving story credit.

-In an interview with Midnight's Edge, director Tom McLoughlin said that after completing Jason Lives: Friday the 13th Part VI (1986), New Line offered him the job on The Dream Master.
+In an interview with Midnight's Edge, director Tom McLoughlin said that after completing Friday the 13th Part VI: Jason Lives (1986), New Line offered him the job on The Dream Master.
 His one caveat was that he wanted creative control.
 The studio could not adhere to the demand, specifically because they had already begun filming without any director.
 McLoughlin said: